AlexDavis777/Wide-band-receiver/kicad/README.md

 Front Bezel and MCU/Display PCB boards work well.
 Radio PCB Board works well but is in need of further testing and possible layout optimization.

-Rev2 Radio board includes support MAR6-SM on same footprint as SBA4089 and for using ADE-1+ mixer alternative instead of AD831.
+Rev2 Radio board includes support MAR6-SM on same footprint as SBB5089 and for using ADE-1+ mixer alternative instead of AD831.
-The ADE-1+ mixer does away with a need for the 9volt regulator and enables powering the radio from 7.4 volts.
+The ADE-1+ mixer does away with a need for the 9 volt regulator and enables powering the radio from 7.4 volts, thus halving current consumption and reduces regulator heat, making the device more portable.

 <p align="center">